rmqtt/rmqtt/docs/en_US/retainer.md

 currently supports only single node. {node} will be replaced with the current node identifier.

-Additionally, "max_retained_messages" can be configured to set the maximum number of retained messages, where 0 indicates no limit; "max_payload_size" limits the size of message payloads.
+Additionally, "max_retained_messages" can be configured to set the maximum number of retained messages, where `0` indicates no limit; "max_payload_size" limits the size of message payloads; "retained_message_ttl" configures the expiration time for retained messages.
+A value of `"0m"` means no expiration.
+If not specified, the message expiration time will be used by default.

 If RMQTT is deployed in single-node mode, then "ram", "sled", and "redis" are all supported storage modes.
 However,